Devotions

 A Lost Person's Best Friend

 I haven’t been in a toy store for some time.
 So it was rather nice and a bit nostalgic to be in one the other day.
-It was fascinating to see all the new toys and interesting to see that some old favorites are still around.
-There was one section; I suppose it could be […]
+It was fascinating to […]

 Read More